 BEN JOLLIFFE - PASTOR

 My wife Jen and I were both born and raised in Ontario.
 We are a little bit small town, a little bit big city, having lived in both for various periods of our lives.
 We both worked for Power to Change (née Campus Crusade for Christ) for a number of years before transitioning to the church world.
 I went to seminary at Reformed Theological Seminary while working for Grace Toronto.
 While not being a pastor, I like to pretend that I own and run a coffee shop/bookstore/t-shirt making shop/design studio.

 We have four kids, Sara, Luke, Ian and Jake.
 They are nutty, a little dramatic and a lot of fun.
 As a family we enjoy the outdoors, coffee shops, splash pads, waffles, BBQ'ing and naps.

 MICHAEL CHHANGUR - CHURCH PLANTING INTERN

-Britney and I met and married in Texas (where she’s from) but have made our home in Ottawa (where I’m from).
+My wife Britney and I met and married in Texas (where she’s from) but have made our home in Ottawa (where I’m from).
 I worked as an emergency department RN while finishing my studies with Reformed Theological Seminary, and have recently accepted a call to church plant in Halifax, NS (starting 2020).

-We have three sweet kids, Annie, Calvin, and Lucy, and when I’m not reading an endless pile of picture books to them, I like eating at Hintonburger with Britney, listening to the Blue Jays on the radio, or working on my cauliflower ear at the Ottawa Academy of Martial Arts.
+We have four sweet kids, Annie, Calvin, Lucy, and Knox, and when not reading an endless pile of books to them, I like eating at Hintonburger with Britney, listening to the Blue Jays on the radio, or working on my cauliflower ear at the Ottawa Academy of Martial Arts.